-More tasty – and easy – recipes for you to try
+More tasty – and easy – recipes for you to try:

 This recipe for Easy Cherry Cheesecake is one you’ll love.
 It’s a frequently requested dessert at our house because it’s super yummy!

 Slow Cooker Swiss Steak is one of those recipes where you literally dump the ingredients into the cooker and walk back in hours later to find dinner fully cooked and ready to serve.
-It doesn’t get any easier than that!what
+It doesn’t get any easier than that!

-What if i hate planning meals?
+What if I hate planning meals?

 I’m a huge advocate of meal planning.
 I think it’s one of the best ways to save money at the grocery store because you know what you’re going to cook and you don’t end up buying food that goes to waste.